-The Amitié cable system is a 6600 km trans-Atlantic submarine cable connecting Massachusetts in the U.S., Le Porge in France, and Bude in the United Kingdom.
+The Amitié cable system is a 6,783 km (4,215 miles) trans-Atlantic submarine cable connecting Massachusetts in the U.S., Le Porge in France, and Bude in the United Kingdom.

-The Amitié consortium comprises Facebook, Microsoft, Aqua Comms, Vodafone (through Cable & Wireless Americas Systems, Inc.).
-Aqua Comms rebrands its ownership in the Amitié cable system as AEC-3.
+The Amitié consortium comprises Meta (Facebook), Microsoft, Aqua Comms, Vodafone (through Cable & Wireless Americas Systems, Inc.).
+Aqua Comms rebrands its ownership on the Amitié cable system as AEC-3.

 The Amitié cable system lands at:

-Facebook, through its subsidiary Edge USA, is the landing party for the Lynn landing.
-Facebook contracts with GTT, the owner of the Lynn Cable Landing Station for the landing facilites.
-Facebook has more than 80% of majority ownership on the Amitié cable system.
+Meta, through its subsidiary Edge USA, is the landing party for the Lynn landing.
+Meta contracts with GTT (now EXA Infrastructure), the owner of the Lynn Cable Landing Station for the landing facilites.
+Meta has more than 80% of majority ownership on the Amitié cable system.